 Similar legislation to ESOS exists in all EU member states for which we have provided site based energy audits in several member states to assist one of our clients, Delphi Automotive – an automotive component manufacturer, in complying with their state legislative requirements.
 The format utilised was the Energy Audit Standard EN16247, which takes a logical approach and covers the three main aspect areas of Buildings, Processes and Transport.
 From the success of this approach, we also applied this to sites in non EU states Turkey and Morocco.
 This uniformity of approach permitted the senior management to recognise patterns of improvement opportunities and benchmark site of a similar activity.
-We have also formalised the submissions in Luxemborg and Poland for Delphi sites to complete the process for them.
+We have also formalised the submissions in Luxembourg and Poland for Delphi sites to complete the process for them.

 In addition to ESOS, EN16247 and bespoke energy assessments, we can offer services for delivering projects, statutory certificates and energy procurement: Energy projects can be delivered via Incentive’s M&E divisions and we have also partnered with a range of preferred suppliers for LED lighting and other energy efficiency products.

 Energy isn’t only confined to electricity and gas, it also includes the fuel used in transport.
 When we did the ESOS assessment for Incentive FM Group we determined that transport energy was by far the biggest area of energy usage.
 This was collated from directly purchased fuel for fleet vehicles and also from mileage returns from staff who use their own vehicles for business use (there is a requirement under ESOS to include this).
 In 2015 the fuel expenditure associated with business mileage was £130k and will increase significantly following the group expansion to include Incentive TEC, SWC and ARL– all of which rely on a mobile service delivery.
 With this in mind we will be looking at initiatives to reduce fuel expenditure over the next year such as promoting public transport usage, remote meetings and potential fuel switches in fleet vehicles.